-At the time of admission, each incoming student will be assigned an academic advisor who serves as the initial student's primary mentor, advising in course selection and related academic matters.
+At the time of admission, each incoming student will be assigned an academic advisor who advises the student in course selection and related academic matters.
 A student may change advisors by request to the Program Chair.
 A PhD student's dissertation advisor, once selected, normally assumes the role of academic advisor during the later years of study.
 At the beginning of the academic year, each student, in collaboration with his/her advisor, prepares a proposed academic program including courses to be taken, courses to be transferred, and timelines for examinations and dissertation preparation.
+Students who are on a training grant will have two co-advisors: 1) the Principal Investigator or other senior faculty on the training grant and 2) the Epidemiology Program advisor.
+This is to ensure that all academic advising meets the course and other requirements of the training grant in addition to those of the Epidemiology Program.

-8.2.1 Policy on advisors
+8.2.1 Policy on dissertation advisors

-Mentors for students pursuing a PhD in epidemiology will be expected to have extensive training and experience in epidemiologic research.
-Generally, they will have a PhD (or equivalent) in epidemiology or related field, OR an MD and Master's degree in epidemiology or related field, and experience as an independent investigator, as demonstrated through receipt of funding as principal investigator and significant contributions to the epidemiologic literature.
-Previous experience as a mentor to at least one student in epidemiology at the Master's level or beyond, including advising through all phases from protocol development to submission of thesis or dissertation, is desirable.
+Dissertation advisors for students pursuing a PhD in epidemiology must have extensive training and experience in epidemiologic research.
+Generally, they will have a PhD (or equivalent) in epidemiology or related field, OR an MD and Master's degree in epidemiology or a related field, and experience as an independent investigator, as demonstrated through receipt of funding as principal investigator and significant contributions to the epidemiologic literature.
+Previous experience as a PhD dissertation advisor to at least one student in epidemiology at the Master's level or beyond, including advising through all phases from protocol development to submission of thesis or dissertation, is desirable, but not required.
 Faculty members who do not fulfill all of the criteria may be approved in individual cases by the Graduate Group Chair, in consultation with the Graduate Group Executive Committee.
 Advisors should expect to dedicate considerable time and effort to one-on-one student supervision.

-Mentors not holding the PhD are strongly urged to work closely with the Program Chair and other PhD faculty throughout the student's program in order to ensure sensitivity to the special and intensive demands of mentoring PhD students.
+Dissertation advisors not holding the PhD are strongly urged to work closely with the Program Chair and other PhD faculty throughout the student's program in order to ensure sensitivity to the special and intensive demands of mentoring PhD students.